Frequently Asked Questions

 What do I do if I receive a litigation hold?

 You may receive a litigation hold from Office of University Counsel.
-If you have any questions about the litigation hold and whether you have received a legitimate litigation hold, please contact the attorney(s) listed on the litigation hold or Lori Mahaney.
+If you have any questions about the litigation hold and whether you have received a legitimate litigation hold, please contact the attorney(s) or Office of University Counsel staff member listed on the litigation hold notice.

 Can I arrange for alcohol to be served at my University sponsored event?

 Under limited circumstances, yes.
-The Alcohol Policy of The University of North Carolina at Chapel Hill describes the applicable laws and University rules governing alcohol service at University-sponsored events.
+The University’s Alcohol Policy describes the applicable laws and University rules governing alcohol service at University-sponsored events.
 Alcohol may only be served at a University sponsored event if the rules and procedures set forth in this policy are complied with.